Cookie preferences

 How do you exit KLIA in a rental car on arrival day?

 After our team hands you the keys at KLIA arrivals, the route into central Kuala Lumpur is well-signposted in English.
-Follow signs for ELITE and KL city — the ELITE expressway is the dedicated airport corridor and uses electronic toll collection only.
-The Touch n Go card or eWallet you set up before leaving the airport will be charged automatically as you pass the toll gantries.
+Follow signs for ELITE and KL city.
+The ELITE expressway is the dedicated airport corridor and uses electronic toll collection only.
+Your Touch n Go card or eWallet, set up before leaving the airport, will be charged automatically as you pass the toll gantries.
 ELITE feeds into the MEX expressway, which connects directly into central KL near Mid Valley and Bangsar.
 Total distance from KLIA to KL city centre is about 60 km.
-Off-peak this drive is 45 to 55 minutes; during morning rush it can stretch to 80 to 90 minutes, especially if you arrive on a weekday between 7 and 9 in the morning.
+Off-peak, this drive is 45 to 55 minutes.
+During morning rush on a weekday between 7 and 9, it can stretch to 80 to 90 minutes.
 If your flight lands late evening, the drive is fastest at 40 to 45 minutes with light traffic.

 Time of arrival at KLIADrive time to KL cityNotes